kimmr/my-merch-shop/README.md

 * [Setup](#setup)

 ## General info
-A shopping website where I can add, post, edit, delete items.
+A shopping website where an user can add, post, edit, delete items.
+User can create an account in order to post or buy products.

 ## Technologies
 Project is created with: